alex-huba/cinema-management-system/README.md

 # Cinema-management-system

 Spring REST service that will help you manage a small movie theatre.
-It handles HTTP requests in controllers, has services and responds with JSON objects.
+It handles HTTP requests in controllers, has services and responds with JSON objects.<br />
 Pass me the popcorn, please! 🍿

 # This service handles such HTTP requests as: